Humana Opportunities to Work at Home

-Founded in 1961, Humana is the nation’s third-largest health insurance provider, representing nearly 14 million medical members nationwide.
-Located in Louisville, Kentucky, Humana offers a variety of health, wellness, and insurance products and services, and has approximately 49,000 employees.
+Founded in 1961, Humana is the nation’s fifth-largest health insurance provider, representing nearly 16.6 million medical members nationwide.
+Located in Louisville, Kentucky, Humana offers a variety of health, wellness, and insurance products and services, and has approximately 51,600 employees.
 The company boasts a competitive salary and benefits program, generous paid time off, tuition assistance, and career mentoring.
-Its flexible jobs include full-time, telecommuting positions.
+Its flexible jobs include full-time remote positions.

 Working Remotely for Humana

 If you're a health care professional or have medical office skills, you may be able to find a telecommuting position with Humana.
-While many of the jobs that allow telecommuting are tied to a specific job location, such as a visiting RN, many—such as a data entry specialiss—are not.
-Still others, such as a medical underwriters, may not be tied to a specific location, but may require licensing in a particular state or states.
+While many of the jobs that allow telecommuting are tied to a specific job location, many—such as a data entry specialist—are not.
+Other positions, such as a medical underwriter, may not be tied to a specific location but may require licensing in a particular state or states.
 The best approach is to search by your expertise or area of interest and then see what remote positions are available.

-- Telephonic UM (Utilization Management) Pre-Service RN: As a clinical advisor you will be charged with collaborating with other Humana health caregivers to review actual and proposed medical care and services against established coverage guidelines.
+As a clinical advisor, you will be in charge of collaborating with other Humana health caregivers to review actual and proposed medical care and services against established coverage guidelines.
 Essential duties include transferring cases to alternative levels of care within Humana's benefit plan design, recommending services for Humana Plan members, identifying potentially unnecessary services and care delivery settings, and recommending appropriate alternatives of care by analyzing clinical protocols.
 The day-to-day responsibilities of this remote nurse position also include doing admission reviews and formulating discharge planning.

-This telecommuting job requires a minimum of three years nursing experience with a background in utilization management along with a solid base of experience working with large health plans.
-Strong computer skills are necessary along with a proficiency in Word, Excel, and Outlook programs.
-Other requirements include the ability to work independently under general instructions and with a team, accessibility to high-speed DSL or cable modem for a home office, and the ability to provide a designated workspace free from distractions.
+This position requires a minimum of three years of nursing experience with a background in utilization management, along with a solid base of experience working with large health plans.
+Strong computer skills and proficiency in Word, Excel, and Outlook programs are also needed.
+Other requirements include the ability to work independently under general instructions, accessibility to high-speed DSL or cable modem for a home office, and a workspace free from distractions.
 The estimated salary is $50,000–$67,000 a year.

-- Customer Care Specialist: The Customer Care Specialist represents the company by addressing incoming telephone, digital, or written inquiries.
-The Customer Care Specialist performs basic administrative, clerical, operational, customer support, and computational tasks.
-The specialist addresses customer needs including complex benefit questions and records details of inquiries, comments, or complaints, transactions or interactions and takes action accordingly.
+The Customer Care Specialist represents the company by addressing incoming telephone, digital, or written inquiries, and performing basic administrative, clerical, operational, customer support, and computational tasks.
+The specialist addresses complex benefit questions and records details of inquiries, comments, complaints, transactions, and interactions and takes action accordingly.
 Specialists must have a high school diploma or equivalent and one year of customer service experience.
-They need to be customer service-orientated, possess a strong attention to detail, be able to multi-task, and have strong typing and computer navigation skills.
+They need to be customer service-orientated, possess strong attention to detail, be able to multitask, and have strong typing and computer navigation skills.
 The estimated annual salary is $27,000–$36,000.

-- UM (Utilization Management) Specialist: A UM Specialist collects broad-based information and gathers resources and data in order to arm the Humana team with the tools necessary to enhance consumer engagement and choice.
+A UM Specialist collects broad-based information and gathers resources and data to arm the Humana team with the tools necessary to enhance consumer engagement and choice.
 Day-to-day activities include attaching faxes to chart reviews to help the nursing team, answering departmental phones, making outbound calls, and requesting and sending out written correspondence.
 The specialist must have a high school diploma, be proficient in all Microsoft Office applications, possess exceptional phone etiquette and communication skills, and have a working knowledge of computers.
 The estimated salary is $22,000–$30,000 a year.

 Pros and Cons of Telecommuting

-Pros: Remote workers say that they like being in control, they enjoy the flexibility of scheduling their work around their lives, and working at home saves them time and money commuting to an office.
-They also don't have to put up with the constant distractions of people stopping by your cubicle or knocking on your door.
+Remote workers say that they like being in control, they enjoy the flexibility of scheduling their work around their lives, and working at home saves them time and money commuting to an office.
+They also don't have to put up with the constant distractions of people stopping by their cubicle or knocking on their door.
 Employees also say that working at home allows them to concentrate more fully on their work.

-Cons: The biggest complaint among telecommuters (especially for extraverted people) is that they suffer from loneliness and isolation.
-Workers also tend to feel disconnected from the rest of the team.
-Another negative is that remote workers say they don't have colleagues with whom to share problems or brainstorm.
+The biggest complaint among telecommuters—especially for extroverts—is that they suffer from loneliness and isolation.
+Workers also tend to feel disconnected from the rest of the team, and they don't have colleagues to share problems or brainstorm with.